-It is essential and vitally important to have proper salivary function.
-Those suffering with Sjögren’s Disease, do not get to experience all the great qualities and benefits of proper normal salivary function.
+It is essential and vitally important to have a proper salivary function.
+Those suffering from Sjögren’s Disease, do not get to experience all the great qualities and benefits of proper normal salivary function.
 They are more prone to dental caries and other oral health complications such as burning mouth and tongue and severe oral health diseases.

 Oral Health Care with Sjögren's